ZupIT/beagle-docs/content/en/get-started/using-beagle-helpers/backend/beagle-grpc.md

 {{% /tab %}}
 {{< /tabs >}}

-- Now, you can extract zip folder generated, and open with your favorite IDE.
-We recomended Intellij Community.
+- Open the extracted folder in your favorite IDE.
+We recommend Intellij Community.

 ### Step 2: Install Beagle gRPC lib